openshift/openshift-origin-design/web-console/knikubevirt/migrate-vm/migrate-vm.md

 ![Selecting a VM](img/1-0-list.png)

-Since the user can't pick a destination node (we just submit a request for migration and this starts a machinery which at some points picks a host), so we just keep the confirmation dialog simple and let the user know that this VM is migrated to another node.
+When `migrate` is selected the user is presented with a dialog the requires them to confirm the migration.

 ![Modal migrate](img/1-2-modal-migrate.png)